tmuras/moosh/www/commands/index.md

 role-create
 -----------

-Create new role, optionally provide description, archetype and name.
+Create new role, optionally provide description, archetype, context and name.
 Role id is returned.

 Example 1: Create role with short name "newstudentrole" a description, name an archetype